mendixlabs/app-services-components/README.md

 ### A Widget to Showcase new Features in your App, or created a Guided tour in your app.

-The basic idea is that you add a unique class name to a element (div, h1, ect.) and then add that class name to the widget, you give it a title and a description and that will create a guided introduction to your app.
-This will take the user on a step by step journey through the App
+The basic idea is that you add a unique class name to an element (div, h1, etc.) and then add that class name to the widget, you give it a title and a description and that will create a guided introduction to your app.
+This will take the user on a step by step journey through the App.

 ## Features